apache/shardingsphere-on-cloud/docs/content/operation-guide/using-cloudformation-to-start-proxy/_index.en.md

 ## Start ShardingSphere Proxy Cluster

-### 1. Create CloudFormat stack with new resources
+### 1. Create CloudFormation stack with new resources

 As shown in the figure below: